 - Full License.
 At 18, teen drivers will graduate to a full license without restrictions.

 Teen drivers must be covered by a policy that meets the legal insurance minimum from the time they receive their provisional license.
 Teens may be insured under a parent or guardian’s policy while living in the home and while away at school, provided they maintain the home as their permanent residence.

 Buying Auto Insurance in Florida

-Florida auto insurance rates ranked tenth highest in the nation for 2014, according to Insure.com.
-The average rate is $1830.
+Florida auto insurance rates ranked fifth highest in the nation for 2017, according to Insure.com.
+The average rate is $1840.
 In spite of the no-fault insurance laws designed to keep rates down, Florida continues to pay very high insurance premiums.